 Difference between bread, pizza, brioche and cake dough

-Bread, pizza, brioche and cake are very different in taste, texture and ingredients.
-Here are their main characteristics:
+Bread, pizza, brioche, and cake dough are very different in taste, texture, and ingredients.

 Instead, if baking powder is used, the cake has to be put in the oven immediately once the batter has been mixed.
 Delaying may result in reducing its rising power.